 How do I decide which account is for me?

-You need to work out what it is you need from your bank account.
+You need to work out what it is you need from your savings and investment account.
 Are you looking to put a bit of money away each month?
 Do you want to put some money away and restrict access to it?
 Are you after rewards or hoping to maximise interest?

 You need to work out what you need before comparing the different offers available for certain types of bank account.
 Once you’ve done that, useful guidelines to compare include: